PongPong3x/ScottLozanop/README.md

 * See the site deployed here: https://artmarket.netlify.app
 * See the site walkthrough here: https://www.loom.com/share/dd5886c281654d8d9a93e07b13fe23bf

+https://www.loom.com/share/4604b575788848e983be0953adae0f02?sharedAppSource=personal_library (original link didn't work.
+Posted from a new Loom account above.
+Here is the original link which did not work.

 ## Objectives

 1) Should allow only creator to log in and upload content to her marketplace page.
 To achieve this this app uses nextauth simple credentials.